 Read More »Grade 5

-Directions: Using the digits 1 through 9, at most one time each, fill in the boxes to make the statement true.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the equation as close to 9.8 as possible.
 Source: Nanette Johnson, based on Giselle Garcia’s problem

 Read More »Adding Fractions 5

-Directions: Using the digits 1 through 9, at most one each time, fill in the boxes to make the statement true.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the equation true.
 Source: Giselle Garcia

 Read More »Evaluating a Decimal Expression

-Directions: Using the digits 0 to 9 at most one time each, fill in the boxes to make the value of this expression is as large as possible.
-Challenge: Try to make this expression as close to 30 as possible (for an added challenge, try to make this expression as close to 30 as possible using just the digits 1 …
+Directions: Using the digits 0 to 9, at most one time each, place a digit in each box to make the value of this expression is as large as possible.
+Challenge: Try to make this expression as close to 30 as possible (for an added challenge, try to make this expression as close to 30 as possible using just the …

 Read More »Adding Fractions 4

-Directions: Using the integers 1 to 10 at most one time each, fill in the boxes so that the sum is equal to 1.
+Directions: Using the integers 1 to 10, at most one time each, place an integer in each box so that the sum is equal to 1.
 Source: Joshua Nelson

 Read More »Rounding Decimals

-Directions: Using the digits 1 to 6 at most one time each, fill in the boxes to make the largest (or smallest) number that rounds to 5.
+Directions: Using the digits 1 to 6, at most one time each, place a digit in each box to make the largest (or smallest) number that rounds to 5.
 Source: Annie Forest

 Read More »Volume of Rectangular Prisms

-Directions: Using the digits 1 through 9, at most one time each, fill in the boxes to create 2 rectangular prisms so the volume of one rectangular prism is double the volume of the other rectangular prism.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to create two rectangular prisms so the volume of one rectangular prism is double the volume of the other rectangular prism.
 Source: Joe Schwartz

 Read More »Order of Operations 4